naistangz/Technical_Training/docs/Week9_Networking/README.md

 ## VPNs
 - Virtual Private Network.
-- A VPN can allow users to exhange data efficiently across shared or public networks, as though they are directly linked to the private network
+- A VPN can allow users to exchange data efficiently across shared or public networks, as though they are directly linked to the private network

 ## IGWs
 - An Internet Gateway is a managed component by AWS that is attached to your VPC and acts as a gateway between your VPC and the outside world.